-Mounjaro is the first approved treatment in a different class of medication for type 2 diabetes.
-Mounjaro works differently than other type 2 diabetes medications by directly activating GIP and GLP-1 pathways to help regulate blood sugar.

-GIP and GLP-1 are natural incretin hormones released by the gut in response to the nutrients in food.

-GLP-1

-glucagon-like peptide-1

-Select Safety Information Warning

-Tell your healthcare provider if you get a lump or swelling in your neck, hoarseness, trouble swallowing, or shortness of breath.
+Mounjaro is an injectable prescription medicine that is used along with diet and exercise to improve blood sugar (glucose) in adults with type 2 diabetes mellitus.
+Limitations of Use - It is not known if Mounjaro can be used in people who have had pancreatitis. - Mounjaro is not for use in people with type 1 diabetes. - It is not known if Mounjaro is safe and effective for use in children under 18 years of age.
+How Mounjaro Works Mounjaro represents a different class of medicines introduced for adults with type 2 diabetes.
+It works differently by directly activating GIP and GLP-1 pathways to help regulate blood sugar.
+GIP: glucose-dependent insulinotropic polypeptide GLP-1: glucagon-like peptide-1 GIP and GLP-1 are natural incretin hormones responsible for regulating blood sugar levels in response to eating food.
+GIP is responsible for the majority of this activity which is known as the incretin effect in people without type 2 diabetes.1 The incretin effect enhances the release of insulin after a meal and helps lower blood sugar.1 Select Safety Information Warning Tell your healthcare provider if you get a lump or swelling in your neck, hoarseness, trouble swallowing, or shortness of breath.
 These may be symptoms of thyroid cancer.
 In studies with rats, Mounjaro and medicines that work like Mounjaro caused thyroid tumors, including thyroid cancer.
 It is not known if Mounjaro will cause thyroid tumors, or a type of thyroid cancer called medullary thyroid carcinoma (MTC) in people.
 Do not take Mounjaro if you or any of your family have ever had MTC or if you have an endocrine system condition called Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).
 MOUNJARO WORKS IN MULTIPLE WAYS.
 IT HELPS:

-The body release insulin when blood sugar is high
+blood sugar is high The body release insulin when